Zum Hauptinhalt springen Zur Suche springen Zur Hauptnavigation springen

 Their guiding principle?
 That markets would deliver steady growth and broad prosperity.

 But the economists' hour failed to deliver on its premise.
-The single-minded embrace of markets has come at the expense of economic equality, health of liberal democracy and future generations.
+The single-minded embrace of markets has come at the expense of economic equality, the health of liberal democracy and of future generations.
 Across the world, from both right and left, the assumptions of the once-dominant school of free-market economic thought are being challenged, as we count the costs as well as the gains of its influence.

 Über den Autor